Denis O'Brien: Digicel

 In 2001, O'Brien founded Digicel, a telecom company that operates in the Caribbean, Central America, and Asia Pacific.
 Using the cash from his sale of Esat Telecom, O'Brien used Digicel to build a wireless network in Jamaica.
 That same year, Digicel expanded into the South Pacific.
 As of 2022, Digicel operates in 25 countries.

 Along with Digicel, O'Brien created the Digicel Foundation, which has worked with local organizations to develop community services, build schools and health centers, and support recovery efforts.
 After the 2010 Haiti earthquake, O'Brien pledged €3.5 million to assist recovery efforts.
 In 2012, President Michel Martelly of Haiti awarded O'Brien with the National Order of Honour and Merit for his investments, contributions and promotion of the country, and in 2015, O'Brien received honorary membership of the Order of Jamaica for his service to the country's telecommunications industry.

 In May 2020, Digicel filed for bankruptcy court reorganization and successfully sought a debt restructuring agreement.
 A debt exchange was approved by the company's bondholders and took place in June 2020.
 As part of the exchange, O'Brien agreed to contribute $50 million of assets to Digicel, including $25 million in cash and the company's Jamaican headquarters.

-In October 2021, Digicel announced the sale of its Pacific operations to Telstra Corp, an Australia telecommunications company.
+In October 2021, Digicel announced the sale of its Pacific operations to Telstra Corp, an Australian telecommunications company.
 Valued at US$1.85 billion, the sale was completed in July 2022, with Telstra agreeing to pay Digicel US$1.6 billion before adjustments and deductions.
-Telstra purchased all six Digicel Pacific markets, including Fiji, Nauru, Papau New Guinea, Samoa, Tonga, and Vanuatu.
+Telstra purchased all six Digicel Pacific markets, including Fiji, Nauru, Papua New Guinea, Samoa, Tonga, and Vanuatu.